Korean War Legacy Project

 A New Mess Sergeant

-Clyde McKenrick talks about his duties as a personnel clerk in Korea.
-He was responsible for assigning new personnel to appropriate units.
-He tells the story of assigning a corporal to the duties of mess sergeant and the fortuitous results that happened.
+Clyde McKenrick explains his role as a personnel clerk in Korea, where he was tasked with assigning new personnel to their units.
+He recalls assigning a corporal to the duties of mess sergeant, a decision that unexpectedly worked out well.
+The assignment led to fortuitous results, benefiting both the unit and the corporal.

 Tags: Suwon,Food,Impressions of Korea,Living conditions